bvibber/audio-feeder/readme.md

 Then follow the instructions in the 'Usage' section below.
-You will need to ensure that dynamicaudio.swf is also packaged along with your bundled JS output from browserify to support IE 10/11, and may need to manually set the base path in the options to the AudioFeeder constructor.
+You will need to ensure that dynamicaudio.swf is also packaged along with your bundled JS output to support IE 10/11, and may need to manually set the base path in the options to the AudioFeeder constructor.

 ## Usage